JeroenDeDauw/Validator/README.md

 Get the Validator code, either via git, or some other means.
 Also get all dependencies.
 You can find a list of the dependencies in the "require" section of the composer.json file.
-Load all dependencies and the load the Validator extension by including its entry point:
-Validator.php.

-Simply include the entry point in your LocalSettings.php file:
+Simply load the extension in your LocalSettings.php file by:

 ```php
 wfLoadExtension( 'Validator' );